Physics-based tissue simulator to model multicellular systems: A study of liver regeneration and hepatocellular carcinoma recurrence: Materials and methods

 We model the diffusion of chemical substrates in the tumor microenvironment as a vector of reaction-diffusion partial differential equations for a vector of chemical substrates, $\rho$.
 It is discretized over a Cartesian mesh for computational convenience, in such a way that each voxel (volumetric pixel) stores a vector of chemical substrates.
 Each substrate diffuses and decays, and can be secreted or uptaken by individual cells at their specific positions.

 We use a first order, implicit (and stable) operator splitting, allowing us to create separate, optimized solvers for the diffusion-decay, cell-based source/sinks \cite{marchuk}.
-The diffusion-decay terms are solved using the finite volume method \cite{fvm}, further accelerated by an additional first-order spatial splitting in the x-, y- and z-directions via the locally one-dimensional method (LOD) \cite{marchuk, lod}.
+The diffusion-decay terms are solved using the finite volume method \cite{fvm}, further accelerated by an additional first-order spatial splitting in the $x-$, $y-$ and $z-$directions via the locally one-dimensional method (LOD) \cite{marchuk, lod}.
 For each dimension, we solve the resulting tridiagonal linear systems with the Thomas algorithm \cite{thomas}.

 We also implement the so-called Dirichlet nodes, so that substrate values at any voxel within the simulation domain can be overwritten to turn the voxel into a continuous source of substrates.
 This is particularly useful to model the effect of blood vessels, or when applying Dirichlet boundary conditions.